-As of September 30, 2019, we had 15 issued patents and seven patent applications pending in the United States relating to our technology.
+As of June 30, 2018, we had 14 issued patents and three patent applications pending in the United States relating to our technology.
 We cannot assure you that any patents will issue from any patent applications, that patents that issue from such applications will give us the protection that we seek or that any such patents will not be challenged, invalidated or circumvented.
 Any patents that may issue in the future from our pending or future patent applications may not provide sufficiently broad protection and may not be enforceable in actions against alleged infringers.
 Obtaining and enforcing software patents in the United States is becoming increasingly challenging.
 Any patents we have obtained or may obtain in the future may be found to be invalid or unenforceable in light of recent and future changes in the law.
-We have registered the "Tenable," "Nessus," and "Tenable.io" names and our Tenable logo in the United States and certain other countries.
+We have registered the "Tenable," "Nessus" and "Tenable.io" names and our Tenable logo in the United States and certain other countries.
 We have registrations and/or pending applications for additional marks in the United States; however, we cannot assure you that any future trademark registrations will be issued for pending or future applications or that any registered trademarks will be enforceable or provide adequate protection of our proprietary rights.
 While we have copyrights in our software we do not typically register such copyrights with the Copyright Office.
 This failure to register the copyrights in our software may preclude us from obtaining statutory damages for infringement under certain circumstances.
 We also license software from third parties for integration into our software, including open source software and other software available on commercially reasonable terms.
 We cannot assure you that such third parties will maintain such software or continue to make it available.

 In order to protect our unpatented proprietary technologies and processes, we rely on trade secret laws and confidentiality and invention assignment agreements with our employees, consultants, strategic partners, vendors and others.
 Despite our efforts to protect our proprietary technology and trade secrets, unauthorized parties may attempt to misappropriate, copy, reverse engineer or otherwise obtain and use them.
 In addition, others may independently discover our trade secrets, in which case we would not be able to assert trade secret rights, or develop similar technologies and processes.
-Further, several agreements may give customers limited rights to access portions of our proprietary source code, and the contractual provisions that we enter into may not prevent unauthorized use or disclosure of our proprietary technology or intellectual property rights and may not provide an adequate remedy in the event of unauthorized use or disclosure of our proprietary technology or intellectual property rights.
-Moreover, policing unauthorized use of our technologies, trade secrets and intellectual property is difficult, expensive and time-consuming, particularly in foreign countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
-To the extent that we expand our activities outside of the United States, our exposure to unauthorized copying and use of our solutions and proprietary information may increase.
-We may be unable to determine the extent of any unauthorized use or infringement of our solutions, technologies or intellectual property rights.
+Further, several agreements may give customers limited rights to access portions of our proprietary source code, and the contractual provisions that we enter into may not prevent unauthorized use or disclosure of our proprietary technology or intellectual property rights.
+Moreover, policing unauthorized use of our technologies, trade secrets and intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
+To the extent that we expand our activities outside of the United States, our exposure to unauthorized use or infringement of our solutions, technologies or intellectual property rights.